ljreaux/meadtools-nextjs-migration/README.md

 ## Contributing

-We welcome contributions!
+MeadTools welcome contributions!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.